rusefi/rusefi_documentation/Lua-Scripting.md

 ### `table3d(tableIdx, x, y)`

-Looks up a value from the specified FSIO table.
+Looks up a value from the specified Script Table.

 - Parameters
   - `tableIdx`: Index of the table to use.
-Currently 4 tables are supported, so indices 0, 1, 2, and 3 are valid.
+Currently 4 tables are supported, so indices 1, 2, 3, and 4 are valid.
   - `x`: X-axis value to look up in the table (this is often RPM)
   - `y`: Y-axis value to look up in the table (this is often load)
 - Returns
   - A number representing the value looked up from the table.

+### curve(curveIdx, x)

+Looks up a value from the specified Script Curve.
+- Parameters
+  - `tableIdx`: Index of the script to use, starting from 1.
+  - `x`: Axis value to look up in the table

 ### `setDebug(index, value)`